 The quantity and quality of publications have significantly increased, while they have been conditioned in the ways of thinking, doing and communicate new findings in the History of Education.

 Connecting History of Education Working Group is a project created in 2014 within FahrenHouse publisher.
-This project brings together researchers from Brazil, Spain and Italy with the common interest to open spaces for reflection and debate on international management policies related to scientific journals, to analyze and study the historiographical trends in education generated by such publications, to contribute to efforts that are underway to develop the Mapping the Discipline History of Education, to enrich the flow of communication and collaboration between journals and members of the international community of the historians of education, and to develop scientific tools that meet the demands of a globalized world.
+This project brings together researchers from Australia, Brazil, Spain and Italy with the common interest to open spaces for reflection and debate on international management policies related to scientific journals, to analyze and study the historiographical trends in education generated by such publications, to contribute to efforts that are underway to develop the Mapping the Discipline History of Education, to enrich the flow of communication and collaboration between journals and members of the international community of the historians of education, and to develop scientific tools that meet the demands of a globalized world.